-Did you get a new iPad, iPhone or iPod for Christmas?
+Did you recently get a new iPad, iPhone or iPod?
 Congrats!
 But your new gadget isn’t any good without some content.
-You could go to the iTunes Store and buy a bunch of movies and TV shows, but you probably already have a DVD collection and chances are Santa put a few in your stocking yesterday anyway.
+You could go to the iTunes Store and buy a bunch of movies and TV shows, but you probably already have a DVD collection at home.
+Why not convert your DVDs?
+This tutorial will show you how.

 The good news is, Apple’s portable video players and the Apple TV can handle a variety of video file formats including: